FOR-Prompting: From Objection to Revision via an Asymmetric Prompting Protocol: Introduction

 We draw on a widely used human-in-the-loop (HITL) practice~\citep{wu2022survey}.
-Human reviewers rarely fix an LLM’s response directly.
-Instead, they improve the quality of the LLM’s responses or request more detailed explanations by posing questions.
+Human reviewers rarely fix an LLM's response directly.
+Instead, they improve the quality of the LLM's responses or request more detailed explanations by posing questions.
 These questions reveal missing assumptions, inconsistent steps, ambiguous concepts, or infeasible constraints.
 We introduce \textbf{FOR-Prompting}, short for From Objection to Revision Prompting.
 A Defender proposes an answer.
-A Questioner then asks question-style challenges rather than supplying fixes, with the aim of inducing the Defender’s rethinking and revision.
+A Questioner then asks question-style challenges rather than supplying fixes, with the aim of inducing the Defender's rethinking and revision.
 Here objection is used in a broad questioning sense that includes clarifying questions, constraint checks, and counterexample or counterfactual probes.
 By separating roles so that the Questioner asks and the Defender reasons and revises, FOR-Prompting preserves a single accountable line of thought and turns questioning into a first class mechanism for revision.
-Conceptually, this can be viewed as an automated HITL question loop, where the human-like interrogative pressure is delivered by an agent.
+Conceptually, this can be viewed as an automated HITL-like question loop, where the human-like interrogative pressure is delivered by an agent, mimicking the questioning behavior humans typically use when iteratively refining LLM outputs rather than involving real human users.

 Methodologically the protocol is open ended by design.
 It can iterate without a fixed upper limit or stop under a user specified rule such as a utility threshold, a convergence signal, a time or cost budget, or a planner defined milestone.
 This flexibility is useful for brainstorming and refinement heavy work including multi step planning, scenario exploration, and requirement elicitation, where additional cycles of questioning often surface new constraints or alternatives.
 For controlled evaluation in this paper we instantiate an external only setting.
 A Questioner poses clarifying and adversarial questions and a Defender revises the solution in response.
 No self reflection step is inserted.
 The Questioner never supplies direct fixes and the Defender remains the sole author of revisions.
 We cap the number of rounds with a small constant that is kept fixed within each experiment and reported with the results.